Introduction: The New Era of Tech Search

 Stage Content Type Purpose

-Discovery Problem Definition & Category Overviews Helping buyers recognize if a solution aligns with their needs.
+Discovery Problem Definition & Category Overviews Helping buyers recognise if a solution aligns with their needs

 Terminology and Industry Language